zyndagj/tutorials/tutorials/parabricks/01-introduction.rst

 https://catalog.ngc.nvidia.com/orgs/nvidia/teams/clara/containers/clara-parabricks

-This tutorial will be using ``v4.0.1-1`` of the container, so please pull it to your system as follows:
+This tutorial will be using ``v4.0.1-1`` of the container, and it can be pulled to your system as follows:

 .. code-block:: shell